tsmean/tsmean/docker/README.md

 ## Backend
 Deployment is done via docker swarm.
 Docker Swarm helps you to scale your application.
 An alternative is something like heroku, but I felt with docker Swarm I had better control over server costs in the long run.

-Here's a short writup about deploying nodejs apps: https://www.tsmean.com/articles/nodejs/deploy-nodejs-at-scale/
+Here's a short writeup about deploying nodejs apps: https://www.tsmean.com/articles/nodejs/deploy-nodejs-at-scale/